 For exams taken on paper, results are issued by first class post on the date of release.
 You can obtain your result at www.cii.co.uk/results from 08.00 on the date of the release of results.
 This is a candidate-only secure service and will require you to identify yourself before being granted access to your results.

 - date of birth

-Results will not be issued by fax or e-mail.
+For security and Data Protection purposes results will not be issued by phone, fax or email.